maoouu/AMA_Scholarly/README.md

 * Profile page for user.
 * Requests page for admin.

+Update Notes (May.
+9 2019)
+* Sorry for the abscence of current updates, because of current life events and other things.
+I'll be sure to be back after all of this is done.
+Much love~

 Update Notes (Mar.
 30-31, 2019)
 * Fixed up bugs
 * Fixed admin upload documents